-Our mastery of all aspects of airport operation enables us to provide our clients with strategic counsel on negotiations of new use and lease agreements.
-We partner with our clients and draw upon the airport’s knowledge, experience, and expectations to devise and implement negotiation strategies.
+Our expertise with all aspects of airport operation enables us to provide our clients with strategic counsel on negotiation of new use and lease agreements, as well as related matters, including negotiation of gate use policies, rates and charges resolutions and fuel farm leases with individual airlines or with consortia.
+We partner with our clients and draw upon the knowledge, experience and expectations of the airport’s staff to devise and implement negotiation strategies and find models that work for each airport’s unique circumstances and objectives.

-We also advise both commercial service and general aviation airports on other key leasing arrangements for concessions, general aviation users, and, increasingly, non-aeronautical development.
+We also advise both commercial service and general aviation airports on other key leasing arrangements for concessions, including in-terminal concessions, rental cars, ACDBE issues and other concessions arrangements, general aviation users, and, increasingly, non-aeronautical development.
 See Airport Concessions for more information.